 Failure to satisfactorily meet the terms of a probationary period will result in the immediate suspension of financial assistance eligibility.

-Exceeding the Maximum Timeframe (Maximum Number of Units for Degree Program): Rare exceptions to the maximum limits may be considered on an individual basis if extenuating circumstances exist.
-Students who have units that need to be completed for their degree program may submit a maximum unit appeal for consideration by the Financial Aid Appeals Committee.
+Students Exceeding the Maximum Timeframe (Maximum Number of Units for Degree Program): Exceptions to the maximum timeframe limits may be considered on an individual basis and with an explanation of the student’s special circumstances.
+Students who have credits that need to be completed for their degree program may submit a maximum credit appeal for consideration by the Financial Aid Appeals Committee.
 The student must complete a Financial Assistance Appeal and Academic Plan form with Academic Counselor.
 The Financial Aid Appeals Committee will review the student’s appeal form, course history, and degree audit report when making a decision.
-The form is submitted online through the Financial Assistance Office or using the link below.
+The form is submitted online through the Financial Assistance Office or website using the link below.

 All repeated courses will be counted as attempted units when calculating the maximum unit limit.
 Financial Assistance funding is limited to only one repeat of any particular course, if the repeat is to improve a grade of “D” or higher.
 Repeats of failed classes or those with “W” grades are allowed.
 When units are repeated, the grade earned in the latest class will be used to determine the student’s GPA.